ab1aw/stm32f4-bare-metal/README.md

 ## Program

-Run `make burn` to program the chip.
+Run `make flash' (not 'make burn') to program the chip.
+See the modification in the file projects/armf4.mk for this enhancement to support programming the board using ST-LINK.
 ```
 ...
 ..
 Flash written and verified! jolly good!